 Are you content with the kind of work that’s coming your way?
 (Likert Scale question)

 Employees, especially millennials, look forward to being productive at work.
 By asking them whether they’re happy with their contribution towards work would make them assured that the employers value their opinion.

-By knowing the answers to this employee satisfaction survey question, the millennials can be kept engaged and their job hopping desires can be reduced.
+By knowing the answers to these employee satisfaction survey questions, millennials can be kept engaged and their job hopping desires can be reduced.

 Are your team leaders/managers supportive towards your endeavors?
 (Close-ended question)